-WDW was a linguist and grammarian, who tried to keep a high critical standard.
+Whitney was a linguist and grammarian, who tried to keep a high critical standard.
 He rejected all fantastic etymologies, but also Pāṇini and Sāyaṇa.
-Himself as a grammarian he tried to seek linguistic usages in literature.
-His grammar is a lasting work and he did much important work also on the AV.
+Himself as a grammarian he tried to find linguistic usages in literature.
+His grammar is a lasting work and he did much important work also on the Atharvaveda.
+Active contributor to the PW.
 In his times he was much appreciated as a general linguist, too.
 Among his further interests was Indian astronomy (he edited Burgess’ translation of the Sūryasiddhānta).
-He was a strict critic.
+He was a strict critic, involved in several controversies.
 I. al. he rejected Biot’s hypothesis of the Chinese origin of the Nakṣatra theory and astronomical dates of the Veda.
-Among his many students were Avery, Edgren, Lanman, and Oertel.
+Among his many students were Avery, Bloomfield, Easton, Edgren, Harper, Haskell, Lanman, and Oertel.

 Publications: “Tabellarische Darstellung der gegenseitigen Verhältnisse der Sanhitās des Rik, Sāman, Weissen Yajus und Atharvan”, ISt 2, 1852, 321-368; “Alphabetisches Verzeichniss des Versanfänge der Atharva-Saṁhitā”, ISt 4, 1857, 9-64; “Index Verborum to the Published Text of the Atharva Veda”, JAOS 12, 1881, 1-383.